 What We Offer

-At Bertha we know that many activists and investigative journalists are already investigating, amplifying and connecting.
-The Bertha Challenge aims to support - not replicate - this work by providing the time to focus exclusively on a project you are passionate about, the spaces in which to connect with a diverse global cohort of Bertha Fellows and partners, and the resources to develop tangible products that expose injustice.
+At Bertha we know that many activists and investigative journalists are already doing groundbreaking work to investigate, amplify their work and connect with each other.
+The Bertha Challenge aims to support this work by providing time to work exclusively on a focused project, the spaces in which to connect with a diverse global cohort of Bertha Fellows and partners, and the resources to develop tangible products speaking directly to the Challenge question.

 Our fellowships offer:

-- Income for each Bertha Fellow for one year, not exceeding USD $60,000 and commensurate with the applicant’s current or equivalent salary at the host organization (see below for more details) - ideally a media outlet for an investigative journalist and an NGO, community organization or social movement for an activist.
+Income for each Bertha Fellow for one year, not exceeding USD $60,000 and commensurate with the applicant’s current or equivalent salary at the host organization - ideally a media outlet for an investigative journalist and an NGO, community organization or social movement for an activist.

-- Training through regular virtual seminars, with topics on a range of issues from current debates around land and housing, to methods of investigation, to methods of communicating findings through news media, storytelling, popular education, and more.
+Training through regular webinars, with topics on a range of issues from current debates around the climate crisis and ecological collapse to methods of investigation, methods of communicating findings through news media, storytelling, popular education and more.

-- Peer and mentor support in the form of regular virtual check-ins with a project coordinator and a cohort of Bertha Fellows.
+Peer and mentor support in the form of regular virtual check-ins with Bertha staff and a cohort of Bertha Fellows.
 Like many fellowships, the Bertha Challenge aims to provide space for personal development.
-However, we also believe that work is most impactful when it is done in collaboration with peers conducting similar work and on a sustained basis.
+However, we also believe that work is most impactful when it is done in collaboration with peers conducting similar work on a sustained basis.

-- Network development through the global cohort of Bertha Fellows and exposure to relevant partners within and beyond the Bertha network, and also through support in strengthening local networks.
+Network development through the global cohort of Bertha Fellows and exposure to relevant partners within and beyond the Bertha network, including our legal partners in the Bertha Justice Network, many of whom are at the forefront of creating legal strategies to address the climate crisis.
+Bertha can also support in strengthening local networks.

-- Global convenings of the ten Bertha Fellows and selected guests at the start (June 2019) and end (May 2020) of the Bertha Challenge.
+Global convenings of Bertha Fellows and selected guests at the start (July 2020) and end (June 2021) of the Bertha Challenge.

-All fellowship applications must include a local host organization willing to act as a host.
-This could be an organization within which you already work or another appropriate organization willing to host you for the year.
+All fellowship applications must include a local host organization willing to act as a financial and oversight host.
+This could be an organization within which potential applicants already work or another appropriate organization willing to host applicants for the year.
 Bertha Fellows and host organizations must share a commitment to Bertha Challenge objectives and conditions.

-- Meet other Bertha Fellows in the Bertha Challenge 2019 cohort, spend dedicated time getting to know one another and get the opportunity to introduce your work and perspective
+- Meet other Bertha Fellows in the Bertha Challenge 2020/21 cohort, spend dedicated time getting to know one another and get the opportunity to introduce individual work and perspectives

-- Find opportunities to refine the design of your project work for the year within a supportive framework
+- Find opportunities to refine the design of each fellow’s project work for the year within a supportive framework

 - Discuss and frame possibilities for collaboration across the cohort

-- Debate current developments globally on land and housing
+- Debate current developments on the climate and ecological crises and responses

 - Learn from practitioners about innovative ways of reaching your target audience